Syncing in advance

-In order to keep things fast, Robin performs more accurate syncing the closer to the current date you get.
+To keep things fast, Robin performs more accurately syncing the closer to the current date you get.
 The window for syncing accuracy depends on your calendar system.

 - For Office 365 and Exchange, the syncing window is 75 days in advance.

 When you first connect a calendar, we'll automatically sync events that fall within our short term syncing window.
 This process can take about 20 minutes for brand new connections and then syncing going forward will be instant.
 Events created a long time ago may not always show up in the schedule immediately.
 You can still create new events, and we’ll keep you safe if a conflict is discovered.